North Korea’s Nuclear Test Deepens Chinese Dilemma

 For the time being, geopolitics is an overriding consideration for China as any serious internal trouble in North Korea could endanger security of the peninsula.
 The Korean Peninsula is the only spot on China’s map directly open to cross-border projection of US military forces.
 The strategic buffer North Korea provides makes it virtually impossible for Beijing to take any option that could change Pyongyang’s internal political disposition at the risk of creating huge disturbance.
 China finds itself in a proverbial place between the devil and the deep sea.

-Shim Jae Joon is a journalist based in Seoul.
+Shim Jae Hoon is a journalist based in Seoul.